comp0160/comp0160.github.io/coursework.md

 Specifically, the following uses are allowed:

-* Assistance with grammar, spelling and prose style for text originally written by you
+* Assistance with grammar, spelling and prose style for text originally written by you[^note]
 * Simple data analysis, summary statistics, graph plotting
 * Generation of exemplar or placeholder images